gptscript-ai/desktop/README.md

 npm run dev
 ```

-From here any changed you make to the NextJS app will be hot reloaded.
+From here any changes you make to the NextJS app will be hot reloaded.
 Changes to `server.mjs`
 will require a restart of the server.

 ### Tech stack